Solar Panels and Batteries

 2. We recommend that you solicit proposals from at least three solar installers for your new solar PV system.
 You’ll find information to help you with this step at our Lease/Buy/Choose an Installer webpage.
 People who’ve already installed solar are also a good source of information about installer performance.
 Check online reviews, talk with people you know, or ask CMLP’s Energy Specialist Pamela Cady (pcady@concordma.gov or (978) 318-3149) to put you in touch with Concord homeowners or businesses who’ve installed solar and volunteered to coach others.

-1. If prior solar capacity at that site is under 50 kW(AC) and more solar is added, battery capacity must be paired with any solar capacity in excess of 50 kW(AC).
+1. If prior solar capacity at the site is under 50 kW(AC) and more solar is added, battery capacity must be paired with any solar capacity in excess of 50 kW(AC).
 The battery capacity must be capable of storing 4 hours of electricity produced by any solar capacity in excess of 50 kW(AC), at its peak solar electricity production potential.

 2. If prior solar capacity at the site is over 50 kW (AC), battery capacity must be paired with any new solar capacity added.
 The battery capacity must be capable of storing 4 hours of electricity produced by your new solar capacity, at its peak solar electricity production potential (AC).